Sergey Chizhov: Political career

 Chizhov started his political career in 1997 when he first ran in the local elections of the Voronezh City Council.
 From 2001 to 2003, he was a deputy of the Voronezh Oblast Duma.
 From 2003 to 2015, Chizhov was a prominent member of the Federal Assembly in the Parliamentary Assembly of the Organization for Security and Co-operation in Europe.
 Since 2003, he has been constantly re-elected as a deputy for the State Duma of the Russian Federation.

+From 2003 to 2019, during his tenure as a deputy of the State Duma of the IV, V, VI, and VII convocations, he was the author or co-author of 271 legislative initiatives and amendments to federal draft laws.

+Sanctions

+He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.

+Public life

+In 2003, he established a non-profit charitable foundation (Voronezh).